jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 You're free to choose what's important to you.

 Growing up, I could never understand some of my friends and their obsession with pleasing their family at the expense of our own personal happiness.
-Even now, with a lot more experience and perspective, I have a hard time buying into the idea of doing what my family would approve of because I never saw my family as people whose approval to strive for.&nbsp;
+Even now, with a lot more experience and perspective, I have a hard time buying into the idea of doing what my family would approve of because I never saw my family as people whose approval to strive for.

 I was never obligated to any one particular religion.
 [College wasn't an expectation for me.](/4-reasons-why-you-shouldnt-go-to-college/)

 With no expectations other than to not become a statistic, I got to sort out my life path on my own.
 And I'm not saying that this is ideal or that most people succeed growing up without guidance.
 I'm just saying that it's a freedom that many people never get to embrace.

-This freedom is one of the things that saved me from majoring in something stupid in college because I didn't have a stable environment telling me to go to college immediately because "any degree is a good degree."&nbsp;
+This freedom is one of the things that saved me from majoring in something stupid in college because I didn't have a stable environment telling me to go to college immediately because "any degree is a good degree."

 ### It's easier to be grateful